HasnanAsif/ccna-notes/1.0 Network Fundamentals/readme.md

 ## **1.6 Configure and verify IPv4 addressing and subnetting**

 - Configure example
-  - ‘Interface GigabitEthernet 0/1’
+  - `interface GigabitEthernet 0/1`
-  - ‘Ip address 192.168.1.10	 255.255.255.0’
+  - `ip address 192.168.1.10 255.255.255.0`
-  - ‘no shutdown’ (ensures interface is enabled if it is administratively down)
+  - `no shutdown` (ensures interface is enabled if it is administratively down)

 - Subnetting
   - Ip used in example above is a /24 with 256 total IP addresses.
   - 254 usable IP addresses from the range of 192.168.1.1 – 192.168.1.254

 - Verify
-  - ‘show ip interface brief’ : Displays interface status and assigned Ips.
+  - `show ip interface brief` : Displays interface status and assigned Ips.
-  - ‘Ping <IP address>’ : Tests connectivity to another host.
+  - `ping (IP address)` : Tests connectivity to another host.
-  - ‘Traceroute <IP address>’ : Identifies the path packets take to the destination
+  - `traceroute (IP address)` : Identifies the path packets take to the destination

 ## **1.7 Describe private IPv4 addressing**